ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/docs/features/restricted-editing.md

 ### Enabling commands in the restricted editing mode

-The restricted editing mode allows to modify the editor contents only in designated regions.
-Outside those regions most of the editor commands are disabled by default.
-If you wish to enable some commands outside the restricted editing regions you can call the {@link module:restricted-editing/restrictededitingmodeediting~RestrictedEditingModeEditing#enableCommand `RestrictedEditingModeEditing.enableCommand()`}.
-This method must be done in the {@link module:core/plugin~PluginInterface#afterInit} callback of a CKEditor5 plugin.
+The restricted editing mode allows modifying the editor content only in designated regions.
+Outside these regions most of the editor commands are disabled by default.
+If you wish to enable some commands outside the restricted editing regions you can use the {@link module:restricted-editing/restrictededitingmodeediting~RestrictedEditingModeEditing#enableCommand `RestrictedEditingModeEditing.enableCommand()`} method.
+This method must be executed in the {@link module:core/plugin~PluginInterface#afterInit `afterInit()`} callback of an editor plugin.

 ```js
 import Plugin from '@ckeditor/ckeditor5-core/src/plugin';